Ever wondered how you can implement contextual help that meets customers right at their point of need?

 What is contextual help?

 Contextual help is the assistance you provide to users in the context where it’s needed.
-Context-sensitive help is often subtle and concise.
-It provides the precise information required within a certain state (or context) of your software, without the user actively seeking it.
+Such context-sensitive help is often integrated directly into the interface in a subtle way.

 Why is it important to provide contextual help to your users?